 5. Earn More Money

-But if you start earning money on the side, even a fairly small amount, then the calculations can begin to change dramatically…
+But if you start earning money on the side while traveling, even a fairly small amount, then the calculations can begin to change dramatically…

 Let’s say you start earning $300 per month while traveling, that means that you could travel for 8 months on the same amount of savings… A whole two extra months.
 If you can bump it up to $600 per month, then you’ve doubled the length of your trip to an entire year.

-I created an interactive side hustle calculator which allows you to input your own savings, estimated expenses, and side hustle income to provide you with a clearer picture of its power.
+I created an interactive side hustle calculator which allows you to input your own savings amount, estimated expenses, and side hustle income to provide you with a clearer picture of its power.

 You could always look for simple jobs upon arriving somewhere, whether it is working in a hostel, a bar, seasonal or temp work, or whatever, which is a strategy that travelers have used for generations.
-But in the modern, Internet-based world, it is much easier to find these side hustle jobs online, which can be done from anywhere in the world and which travel with you as you hop from destination to destination.
+But in the modern, Internet-based world, it is much easier to find these side hustle jobs online, which can be done from anywhere in the world and which travel with you as you hop from destination to destination (so you don’t have to search for something else every time you move).

-The long-term goal in this step is to not only reach the point where your earnings cover your expenses completely (and thus no longer needing to touch your savings to travel), but to reach the point where you’re actually able to increase your savings, invest, or plan for the future.
+The long-term goal in this step is to not only reach the point where your side hustle earnings cover your expenses completely (and thus no longer needing to touch your savings to travel), but to reach the point where you’re actually earning above and beyond your travel expenses and can increase your savings, invest, or plan for the future.
 This is a step that allows you to go forever, or simply have a security blanket for when you stop traveling, settle down, and look for a “real job”.

 Read More: 40+ Side Hustles to Earn More Money